 As we face the global COVID-19 pandemic, our top priority is the health and well-being of our staff, local project teams, and the minority language communities we serve.
-Our team in Canada has moved to working remotely and has halted all travel, and our national partners are following public health regulations to help prevent the spread of the virus.
+Our team in Canada has moved to working remotely and continues to follow provincial and national regulations, and our national partners are following public health regulations to help prevent the spread of the virus.

 Many of the minority language communities we work in are vulnerable to illness, fear, and exploitation.
 They lack hygiene and health information in their language, and many do not have access to proper medical care.
 The threat of COVID-19 in these communities is dangerously real.

 OneBook is working closely with our partners around the world to monitor the situation in each country and respond appropriately.
 Our teams are committed to sharing the hope of God’s Word and mother-tongue literacy materials that address COVID-19 with their communities so that people can keep their families safe and connect with Jesus at this time when they need Him most.

 We encourage you to pray for health and healing around the world and invite you to support our project teams as they continue their vital work.

 We are grateful to hear that, since our last update, COVID-19 cases have decreased in our African project areas and have decreased even more in our Asian project areas.
 Travel and meeting restrictions in these locations are lessening as well.
 This has been a great encouragement to our local teams working in these areas as they have been able to restart many previously restricted activities.
 Literacy and multi-lingual education classes are being held once again and churches have been able to open their doors for public worship and Bible studies while still observing safety measures such as wearing masks.